Elevating the Baby Gifting Experience

 Designing for clarity, confidence, and continuity

-Each user needed a tailored experience without exposing system complexity.
+Each user — giftee, gifter, and sales assistant — required a tailored interface logic without exposing system complexity.

 ITERATION & CONCEPT DEVELOPMENT